enso-org/enso-archive/docs/runtime/caching.md

 same time, we want to limit the memory consumed by the cache.

 ### Initial Cache Candidates
-Initial version caches only the right-hand side expressions of the bindings.
-This way, we can guarantee that between the executions, the cache stays within the memory limit without implementing [Memory Management](#memorymanagement), the eviction strategy based on the overall size of the cache.
+The initial version of the cache only stores the right-hand-sides of binding expressions.
+This is for two main reasons:

+- Firstly, this allows us to ensure that the cache does not cause the JVM to go out of memory between executions, allowing us to avoid the implementation of a [memory-bounded cache](#memory-management) for now.
+- It also simplifies the initial implementation of weighting program components.

 ### Further Development of Cache Candidates
+The next step for the cache is to expand the portions of the introspected scope that we cache.
+In general, this means the caching of intermediate expressions.

-The next step is caching intermediate expressions.
-With this approach, we need a way to control the overall size of the cache because we can no longer guarantee the safe memory limits between the two program executions.
-Consider the example:
+However, once we do this, we can no longer guarantee that we do not push the JVM out of memory between two program executions.
+This is best demonstrated by example.

 ```
 a = (computeHugeObject b).size
 ```

-Here we compute a considerably large object and discard it, saving only a single field - its size.
-Hence if we want to cache the intermediate result of discarded `computeHubeObject b` expression, we need to implement the mechanism of tracking the overall size of the cache.
-See [Memory Management](#memorymanagement) section.
+Here we compute a value that takes up a significant amount of memory, but from it we only compute a small derived value (its size).
+Hence, if we want to cache the intermediate result of the discarded `computeHugeObject b` expression, we need some way of tracking the sizes of individual cache entries.

 ## Partial-Evaluation and Side-Effects
 The more theoretically-minded people among those reading this document may